Position statement on campus recruiting

 Jobs in the marijuana/cannabis industry: Virginia Tech will not approve job opportunities, (job postings or on-campus interviewing), for employers involved in the manufacturing, distribution, or possession of marijuana or the marijuana industry.

 Expectations of employers

 Employing organizations that recruit Virginia Tech students are expected to follow the Principles for Ethical Professional Practice established by the National Association of Colleges and Employers (NACE).

 Students who believe an employer has not acted in accordance with professional standards in the job search process are asked to please contact us to discuss the matter.

 Expectations of students

-Career and Professional Development expects students who are conducting a job search — whether for an internship, cooperative education position, or permanent position — to conduct themselves in an ethical and responsible manner.
+Career and Professional Development expects students who are conducting a job search — whether for an internship, cooperative education position, or post-graduation position — to conduct themselves in an ethical and responsible manner.